vpinball/vpinball/standalone/idl/README.md

 ### Generate IDL for projects without IDL:

-FlexDMD, B2SServer, and PuP do not supply IDL files as they are either C#, VB, or closed source.
+FlexDMD, and B2SServer do not supply IDL files as they are either C#, VB, or closed source.

 To generate an IDL file from a DLL or EXE: